kaicarver/scrape/README.md

 <- "https://someinterestingfacts.net/wp-content/uploads/2016/07/Canadian-Grizzly-Bear.jpg"
 ```

 Hooray, that's one URL.

 Now let's try to get them all at once.
-We get all the elements we are interested in, put them in an `Array`, use
+We get the elements we are interested in with `querySelectorAll()`, put them in an `Array`, use `map()` to apply `JSON.parse()` to each `m` element attribute, and get the `murl` attribute from that...
+All in one line of JavaScript in the console:

 ```javascript
 urls = Array.from(document.querySelectorAll(".iusc")).map(el => JSON.parse(el.attributes.m.value).murl)